-Talk about the different fruits or vegetables and its properties while you do this activity.
+Talk about the different fruits or vegetables and their properties while you do this activity.

 Feed the Animals

-This is a fun activity which will also teach your child what different animals eat.
+This is a fun activity that will also teach your child what different animals eat.

 Tell A Story About the Farm

-There are a lot of things that need fixing in the farm.
-Give her little tasks that she can do - build a fence or fix something together.
+There are a lot of things that need fixing on the farm.
+Give the little tasks that she can do—build a fence or fix something together.

 Help your child bond with nature and learn to respect and nurture it.
 These lessons will help your child grow into a more caring individual.
 It will also make for some great family time.